On homomorphisms and generically $\tau$-regular components for skewed-gentle algebras

-In Section~\ref{sec:mod} we explain how to obtain from a skewed-gentle polarized quiver $\uQ$ and a field $\Ka$ with $\kar(\Ka)\neq 2$ a skewed gentle algebra $\Ka\uQ$.
-We also describe $\Ka\uQ$ in terms of its Gabriel quiver $\tQ$ and an admissible ideal.
+In Section~\ref{sec:mod} we explain how to obtain a skewed-gentle algebra $\Ka\uQ$ from a skewed-gentle polarized quiver $\uQ$ and a field $\Ka$ with $\kar(\Ka)\neq 2$.
+We also describe the algebra $\Ka\uQ$ in terms of its Gabriel quiver $\tQ$ and an admissible ideal.
 Then we apply our constructions to the module category of the skewed-gentle algebra $\Ka\uQ$.
-Under the hypothesis $\kar(\Ka)\neq 2$ Crawley-Boevey's description of the indecomposable modules for $\Ka\uQ$ becomes quite easy, see Theorem~\ref{Thm:classif}.
-In particular, one has not to deal with the orientation of the special letters.
-This allows us to describe the homomorphisms between the indecomposable representations in terms of the above mentioned long resp.~real h-lines, see Theorem~\ref{thm:hom}.
+Under the hypothesis $\kar(\Ka)\neq 2$, Crawley-Boevey's description of the indecomposable $\Ka\uQ$-modules becomes quite easy; see Theorem~\ref{Thm:classif}.
+In particular, one does not have to deal with the orientation of the special letters.
+This allows us to describe the homomorphisms between the indecomposable representations in terms of the above-mentioned long resp.~real h-lines; see Theorem~\ref{thm:hom}.
 With this at hand, we deduce in Section~\ref{ssec:Einv} a convenient formula for the $E$-invariant between indecomposable representations of skewed-gentle algebras.
-The same Theorem, together with our theory of fringing, allows also, to deduce in Section~\ref{ssec:gvec} a formula for the g-vector of any indecomposable module over a skewed-gentle, algebra, which is inspired by shear coordinates.
+The same theorem, together with our theory of fringing, also allows us to deduce in Section~\ref{ssec:gvec} a formula for the g-vector of any indecomposable module over a skewed-gentle algebra, which is inspired by the shear coordinates.